dekamz/SagarDhadkeTech/wp-content/plugins/essential-blocks/readme.txt

 📌 **[EmbedPress](https://wordpress.org/plugins/embedpress/)** – Easiest WordPress solution for embedding videos, images, posts, audio, maps and PDF, DOC, PPT & all other types of content into your website using Gutenberg.

 🔗 **[BetterLinks](https://wordpress.org/plugins/betterlinks/)** – Advanced WordPress link management plugin for link shortening, tracking & analyzing with Instant Redirect for Gutenberg.

+== Installation ==

+**Note:** Since Essential Blocks is a Gutenberg library, you must activate Gutenberg editor to use it.

+1. Go to your WordPress Dashboard and navigate to wp-admin -> Plugins -> Add New.
+Search for **Essential Blocks for Gutenberg**.
+Then simply click on the **Install Now** button.
+2. Now click on **Activate** button to activate the plugin.
+3. That’s it.
+You can access all blocks easily from Gutenberg editor.

+Or,

+1. You can download the plugin by clicking the **Download** button from **[Essential Blocks for Gutenberg](https://wordpress.org/plugins/essential-blocks/)**
+2. Then go to wp-admin -> Plugins -> Add New and click on the **Upload Plugin**.
+3. The plugin will be instantly installed & activated on your website.
+For more detailed instructions, visit [Essential Blocks Installation Guideline](https://essential-blocks.com/docs/how-to-install-essential-blocks/).
+Also, check out a quick video tutorial from [Essential Blocks YouTube](https://www.youtube.com/playlist?list=PLWHp1xKHCfxAk6IzUeT_jvBDjiPghKJbe).

 == Frequently Asked Questions ==